ChuckJonas/ts-force/ts-force-gen/README.md

   },
 ```

-*enviroment configuration:*
+*environment configuration:*

-You can also authinicate via Username/Password via enviroment variables by setting the `-e` flag (helpful for CI or build processes):
+You can also authenticate via Username/Password via environment variables by setting the `-e` flag (helpful for CI or build processes):

 `ts-force-gen -e -o 'Account,Contact'`

-The following variables must be set on in your enviroment:
+The following variables must be set on in your environment:

 ```bat